 Just like scholarly articles, most scholarly books are peer-reviewed.
 Books published by university presses typically go through the peer-review process.
 You can also determine if a book is scholarly by checking the author's credentials.
 Look them up: do they hold an advanced degree, a faculty or researcher position, or are they an expert in their field?
 If so, then there is a good chance that their book counts as a scholarly source.

 Look For Citations

 Both scholarly books and scholarly articles will include citations.
 Just as you will cite all of the sources you use for your dissertation, authors of scholarly sources need to document the sources that they consult.
 Look for footnotes and parenthetical citations.
 Non-scholarly articles and books typically don't include citations.

 I've Got My Scholarly Sources – Now What?

 A dissertation consultant from Thesis Editor can coach you on how to use scholarly sources effectively.
 In addition, a dissertaton editor can help you revise your dissertation so that you effectively communicate your knowledge of primary sources.
-Finally, our dissertation formatting experts can ensure that you cite your scholarly sources accurately! < Dissertation Research Help: Finding Free, Online Scholarly Sources Summertime Dissertation Writing: How to Stay On Task When the Sunshine Beckons >
+Finally, our dissertation formatting experts can ensure that you cite your scholarly sources accurately! < Self-Care During COVID-19 EndNote: An Introduction >